seas-cs32/chap05/pset3.md

 Your “dumb” server obviously has to do the same networking work as you did with your server in Step 2, but otherwise, it should only receive a request from the client to generate a random choice and then send that choice back to the client.
-Again, you put `recv` in an infinite loop with the same break condition.
+Again, you'll put `recv` in an infinite loop with the same break condition.

 When you run this client and server pair, a player should not be able to tell if they were running a pair from this step or the previous one.
 When you’ve